 Austrian food = comfort food.
-I think anyone who’s tasted Wiener schnitzel, Käsespätzle, or Kaiserschmarrn can attest to that.
+I think anyone who has tasted Wiener schnitzel, Käsespätzle, or Kaiserschmarrn can attest to that.
 Arnold Schwarzenegger once said the Wiener schnitzel is one of the things he misses most about his country of birth.
-However, traditional Austrian food is about much more than this famous meat cutlet in its golden breadcrumb coating.
+However, traditional Austrian foods are about much more than this famous meat cutlet in its golden breadcrumb coating.

 Austrian Food Is High In Calories!

-Austrian food traditions have been influenced over centuries by its many neighbours.
+Austrian food traditions have been influenced over centuries by the country’s many neighbours.
 Once the mighty Austro-Hungarian Empire, the small and landlocked central European country of today is bordered by Italy, Switzerland, Liechtenstein, Germany, the Czech Republic, Slovakia, Hungary and Slovenia.

-There is nothing pretentious about Austrian food.
+There is nothing pretentious about Austrian foods.
 It’s simple and hearty.
 Think dumplings, pancakes, pastries, potatoes, bread, cheese and sausages.

 It’s no wonder that figures on world food consumption show that Austrians consume more calories than any other nation in the world.
 The average Austrian consumes a whopping 3,800 calories per day.

 Even so, very few Austrians are overweight or obese compared to the US who is 2nd on the list of high-calorie consumers.
 The reason can be that despite Austrian foods being high in calories, Austrians are generally more active.
-It’s evident in the high numbers of people taking to the country whenever they can to ski, hike, or cycle.
+It’s evident in the high numbers of people taking to the countryside (mostly mountains) whenever they can to ski, hike, or cycle.

 Viennese Cuisine – The Most Popular Austrian Food?